-Last weekend I mailed off a roll of Kodak Ektar 100 to Boutique Film Lab in New York City for processing and prints.
+Last weekend I mailed off a roll of Kodak Professional Ektar 100 to Boutique Film Lab in New York City for processing and prints.
 It was a roll of film I shot a year ago with my college Pentax P3.
 Until that roll of film, I had not used film since 1999.
 That's when I switched to digital, which in modern times is more flexible, more capable and has better image quality in the sensors and lenses.
-Notice I didn't write image resolution; I wrote “image quality".
+Notice I didn't write image resolution; I wrote: "image quality".

-The other day I was walking around a Henri Cartier-Bresson exhibition, and if there was one thing I was struck by in the 6×9 prints hanging on the walls, it was their resolution.Said no one, ever
+The other day, I was walking around a Henri Cartier-Bresson exhibition, and if there was one thing I was struck by in the 6×9 prints hanging on the walls, it was their resolution.Said no one, ever

 Now, some photographers will put on airs about film photography.
-They will speak and write as though the deprecated medium has some magical quality lacking in modern digital photography.
+They will speak and write as though the deprecated medium lacks some magical quality in modern digital photography.
 A few will admit it's a matter of preference, but many others create a false narrative about the film.
 They will write as though their opinions are a matter of fact as though the qualities they are discussing are inherent to the technology, not personal preference.

 They will argue that they like the look of the film while not acknowledging their personal bias.
 I sometimes like the look of some film stock.
 But I can buy dozens of excellent film simulation presets online that reproduce the look of photographic films from the last three decades.
-Heck, Fujifilm, the makers of much of the classic Velvia and Provia film that these film adherents use, makes a line of digital cameras with film simulation presets that can produce film-like images in-camera of the same films.
-The use of film is just one way to get that "look", whether that look is Kodak Ektar 100, Fujifilm Velvia 50, Ilford HP5 Plus or something completely new.
+Heck, Fujifilm, the makers of much of the classic Velvia and Provia film that these film adherents use, makes a line of digital cameras with [film simulation presets](https://www.bhphotovideo.com/explora/photography/tips-and-solutions/introduction-fujifilm' s-film-simulation-modes) that can produce film-like images in-camera of the same films.
+The use of film is just one way to get that "look", whether that look is Kodak Professional Ektar 100, Fujifilm Velvia 50, Ilford HP5 Plus or something completely new.

 Of course, the so-called look of the film print is dependent on the development process used and whether the film was pushed/pulled or under/overexposed at capture or whether the print process involved dodging and burning.
 All of which can be accomplished with modern digital imaging software.